Inside: If you’re tired of going with the flow of this burned-out culture we live in, learn to come aside and rest a while.

 Focus on what you can do and not the limitations in your current life.
 Because remember, mindset matters and the way that we perceive stress influences how it affects us including increasing the risk of premature death (source).

 A friend of mine, Renée, takes personal retreat days each month for life assessment and planning.
 Though I aimed for this last year (and mostly failed) I intend to take one Friday each month this year as an R & R & R day.
 A day for rest, reflection and reordering.
-A day where my sole (and soul) purpose is to pull out my Short and Long Term Goal Worksheets and my Values Based Spending Plan and to check in.
+A day where my sole (and soul) purpose is to pull out my Short and Long Term Goal Worksheets and my Spending Plan to check in.
 A day to reflect on how things are going in my life and to rebalance where necessary.
 Some coffee and reading and delicious soul-searching thrown in.

 It is, as you see, not idle time really; in fact, it is quite purposeful.
 But it feels restful to me, luxurious even.
 And will contribute to greater mental and physical rest or calm in my overall life.